DaneHarrison/CGC_Grain_Outcome_Predictions/README.md

 - PGADMIN (optional) is a web-based interface for managing PostgreSQL databases.
 It is used to manage the database and can be accessed at http://localhost:5433.
 The default credentials are:
     - Email: xxxxxxxx
     - Password: xxxx

+#### Web Application
+- Using Flask, React and Leaflet, the web application can be used to visualize data, track dieseases, run predictions against models and help explain their outcomes.
+Please note the following:
+    - Due to the time it takes to launch models only a few are enabled by default (this can easily be changed in the modelLoader import found [here](https://github.com/DaneHarrison/CGC_Grain_Outcome_Predictions/blob/industrialProject/src/Server/logic/modelLoader.py))
+    - Sometimes the server launches before the database is completly initialized in which cases a simple restart will fix the issue
+    - When making changes to the frontend, to connect the development server to the flask instance a cors module can be used by including the following lines to server.py
+        1. ```from flask_cors import CORS```
+        2. ```CORS(app)```

 #### PostgreSQL
 - PostgreSQL is a relational database management system.
 It is used to store the data and can be accessed at http://localhost:5432.
 The default credentials are: